910JQK/EasyCalculator/README.md

     >>> defun gcd2(a, b) = (b > 0): gcd2(b, a % b); (b = 0): a;
     >>> gcd2(36, 96)
     12

-### Configuration file:

-    calc_config.txt

-Fixed, evaluated line by line when the program starts.
-You can define constants and functions in it to extend the program.